patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 }
 ```

-*To debug against an Ops Studio Enlistment*
+*To debug against an SQL Ops Studio Enlistment*
 -	Create an environment variable SQLOPS_DEV (or similar) pointing to the root of your enlistment.
 -	Install the attached `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
--	Open your extension in VSCode and add the following launch.json file
+-	Open your extension in VS Code and add the following launch.json file
 -	Hit F5 to debug!
 Note that attach & test work too (just change the “type” to sqlopsExtensionHost and it’ll work)

 ```